WWE Great Balls of Fire: Storylines

 At Extreme Rules, Alexa Bliss retained the Raw Women's Championship against Bayley.
 The following night on Raw, General Manager Kurt Angle scheduled Bliss to defend the title against Nia Jax, as Bliss had said that she would give Jax a shot after she was through with Bayley.
 Bliss won the match by disqualification after getting Mickie James and Dana Brooke, who were at ringside, to attack her.
 On the June 12 episode, Sasha Banks, Brooke, and James defeated Bliss, Jax, and the returning Emma after Bliss abandoned her partners.
 The following week, during a match between Jax and Banks, Emma confronted Bliss, and a brawl broke out also involving Brooke, James, and Bayley, who came out to help Banks.
 Angle then scheduled a six-woman gauntlet match for the June 26 episode where the winner would face Bliss for the Raw Women's Championship at Great Balls of Fire.
 Jax eliminated Bayley, James, Brooke, and Emma before being eliminated by Banks via submission.
 Bliss then came out to confront her, but Banks attacked her and posed with the title belt.
-The following week, Banks and Bayley teamed up to face Bliss and Jax and won after Banks made Bliss submit to the "Bank Statement."

 On the May 15 episode of Raw, Seth Rollins was scheduled to face Bray Wyatt as part of the buildup to their fatal five-way match at Extreme Rules.
 Wyatt and Rollins insulted each other prior to their match which Rollins won by disqualification after Samoa Joe interfered.
 On the June 5 episode of Raw, Rollins wrestled Joe.
 During the match, Wyatt's music played and distracted Rollins, allowing Joe to win.
 The following week, Rollins confronted Wyatt, called him a coward, and wondered if the reason Wyatt cost him his match was due to Rollins previously calling him gutless.
 Wyatt, claiming himself to be a god, said that although Rollins slayed a king (referring to Rollins' victory over Triple H at WrestleMania 33), he cannot slay a god.
 The next week, as Rollins introduced himself as the cover star of the WWE 2K18 video game, he was interrupted by Wyatt.
 Wyatt accused Rollins of contradicting the video game's tagline "Be Like No One" by having conformed to the expectations of the audience.
 Rollins then attacked Wyatt.
 On the June 26 episode, Wyatt challenged Rollins to a match at Great Balls of Fire, which Rollins accepted.
 The two cut promos on each other the following week, with Wyatt's promo emanating from a desert.